open-telemetry/opentelemetry-cpp-contrib/instrumentation/otel-webserver-module/README.md

 #### Manual build and Installation

+The artifact can be either downloaded or built manually.

+##### Generate the artifact manually

 We will use Docker to run the Module.
 First, it is to be made sure that the Docker is up and running.
 Then execute the following commands -:
 ```